 Use 3 Google Lists to Tasmania's East Coast road trips!

 Save time!
 Points of Interests, where to sleep… on Tasmania’s East Coast.
-3 Lists to keep them on your phone.
+3 Lists to keep on your phone.
 For free!

 Tasmania's east coast road trip #1 Hobart